Groote Eylandt: World War II

-During World War II, in 1943, the mission moved to Angurugu, as the RAAF required the use of the mission's airstrip: the ruins of the RAAF base are still evident today.
+During World War II, in 1943, the mission moved to Angurugu, as the Royal Australian Air Force (RAAF) required the use of the mission's airstrip: the ruins of the RAAF base are still evident today.
 Qantas used the island as a flying boat base.

 Following the Aboriginal Land Rights (Northern Territory) Act 1976, Groote Eylandt was converted to Aboriginal freehold title land.
 In 1979, control of the island was transferred to the local Aboriginal Town Council.